Macaroni pie: Scotland

 In Scotland, macaroni pie is prepared by filling a Scotch pie shell with macaroni and cheese and baking it.
 Greggs sold it in Scotland, but stopped doing so in June 2015, which spurred an online campaign and petition for the company to return the dish.
 Several prominent Scottish politicians signed the petition, including main party leaders Nicola Sturgeon, Ruth Davidson and Kezia Dugdale.

 Trinidad and Tobago

-The dish is very popular in Trinidad and Tobago and is often available as a common dish at lunches and dinners.
+Macaroni pie is very popular in Trinidad and Tobago and is often available as a common dish at lunches and dinners.
 It has been described as a staple food in Tobago.
-Cheddar cheese, a key ingredient in the dish, was brought to Trinidad by Scottish peoples.
+Cheddar cheese, a key ingredient in the dish, was brought to Trinidad by Scottish people.
 It is sometimes served as a side dish accompanied with stewed meats.

 United States

 In the United States, macaroni pie has been and sometimes still is referred to as "baked macaroni and cheese".
 It is a part of the cuisine of the Southern United States.
 In the United States during the mid-1900s, the word "spaghetti" was typically used to refer to macaroni, and spaghetti was used to prepare macaroni pie during this time period.
 An American recipe from 1870 includes grated ham as an ingredient in the dish, and also calls for the meat from squirrels, birds or wild ducks.
 An American recipe from 1892 includes pork and ham in the dish's preparation.